 A good night’s sleep is essential to your health, and an important part of your overall well-being.
+People spend about a third of their lives in bed, so it’s vitally important to get it right when it comes to back health.
 Back pain can significantly affect a person’s ability to get the quality and amount of sleep they need.
 Furthermore, poor bed posture can worsen or even be the cause of backache in the first place.
 This is because certain positions can place unnecessary pressure on the neck, hips, and back.
-Here are some pointers of how to maximise the quality of sleep you get if you are suffering from back pain.

 Lying on the back is probably the best all-around sleeping position for a healthy back.
 It ensures good spinal alignment from the head and cervical vertebrae, through the thoracic and lumbar, all the way down to the pelvis.
 Because the back is the body’s largest area, weight is most widely distributed in this position, minimising pressure hot spots.
-However, if you have any lumbar spinal issues, you may feel more comfortable with a pillow placed under your knees.
-This is because many areas that cause backache in the lumbar spine are at the back, the facet joints and nerve roots.
-Placing a pillow under the knees allows the lumbar spine to gently flex and gap posteriorly, taking the pressure off these joints and nerves.
+This doesn’t suit everyone though, some people don’t feel as ‘nested’ as in other positions so, they struggle to get to sleep on their backs.
+Also, snorers may find that this position exacerbates the problem.

 If all else fails, you can try sleeping in a reclined position.
 People with spondylolisthesis, for instance, may resort to this after finding it comfortable falling asleep in a recliner chair.
 There are beds available that can be sat up slightly.
 So, this is worth investigating.